 4. The Angel’s Trumpet, Brugmansia

 One of the most toxic ornamental plants out there, Brugmansia contains alkaloids that you do not want to ingest or touch.
-Even if the toxins of this plant – scopolamine, atropine, and hyoscyamine – found excellent uses in medicine and pharmacology, the use of any plant’s parts can be deadly without a doctor’s supervision.
+Moreover, even if the toxins of this plant – scopolamine, atropine, and hyoscyamine – found excellent uses in medicine and pharmacology, the use of any plant’s parts can be deadly without a doctor’s supervision.
+So, we strongly suggest keeping the distance!

 Other Names:Brugmansia ‘Feingold’